How to choose a cocker spaniel

 A reader who has previously owned English springers needs some advice ...
 Paul Rawlings replies

 Q: I have owned English springers for many years but after seeing a cocker trial I am tempted to change breeds to cocker spaniels.
-First I would like some advice or information on the differences in training.
-Eventually I would like to take part in competitions if I can.
+I would like some advice or information on the differences in training.
+Eventually I would like to take part in competitions.

 Cocker spaniels come in different sizes, different colours